The Effect of Principal Reduction on Household Distress: Evidence from Mortgage Cramdown

 Abstract

-Mortgage cramdown enabled bankruptcy judges to discharge the underwater portion of a mortgage during Chapter 13 bankruptcy until the Supreme Court disallowed this practice in 1993.
+Mortgage cramdown enabled bankruptcy judges to discharge the underwater portion of a mortgage in a Chapter 13 bankruptcy until the Supreme Court disallowed this practice in 1993.
 We investigate the impact of mortgage cramdown on household distress exploiting the random assignment of cases to judges.
-We find that a successful bankruptcy filing reduced the three-year foreclosure rate by 27 percentage points in courts that allowed cramdown.
-These bankruptcy benefits were reduced by more than half after the Supreme Court disallowed cramdown.
-Our results suggest that large principal reductions considerably reduce homeowners’ distress.
+The impact of bankruptcy protection on foreclosures is reduced by more than half after the Supreme Court disallowed cramdown.
+Our results suggest that large principal reductions considerably decrease homeowners' distress by reducing debt overhang.

 Keywords: Debt Relief, Principal Reduction, Debt Overhang, Foreclosures, Consumer Bankruptcy, Housing Policies